M4p4/react-switch-payload-loader/README.md

 # React Switch Payload Loader

 A Fusee Launcher coded in React and Tailwind CSS.
-This project is published under the MIT license, you can find more information [here](https://github.com/lordfriky/web-cfw-loader/blob/master/LICENSE).

 # Description